 Any member of staff may at any time be exposed to commercially sensitive information, information related to potentially valuable intellectual property or information which may otherwise be of a confidential nature.
 This information, which could be found anywhere in the University, may be written or disclosed orally, can include information of a commercial or technical nature, and may be owned by the University or by third parties.
 The University requires all employees to keep any such information confidential in the first instance and not disclose, publish or otherwise disseminate it without prior consent of the University.
 Such confidentiality obligations are commonplace and in the commercial interests of the University.
 When in doubt advice should always be sought from Research and Knowledge Exchange Services prior to disclosure.

 The University operates probationary periods for new staff, the duration of which will be specified in individual letters of appointment.
-The normal probation period for posts in this staff category is 9 months for those at grades 6 and 7, and 12 months for grades 8 and above.
-Further guidance on probationary procedures is published at http://www.strath.ac.uk/staff/policies/hr/.
+Further guidance on probationary procedures is published at www.strath.ac.uk/hr.